Roseville Police Activities League Programs

 About

-Roseville Police Activities League Programs include a Homework Center, after-school Sports & Games, STEAM, Art, and Cooking classes, as well as Taekwondo, Boxing, a Leadership Academy, athletic programs, other classes, and a Summer Program.
-The Homework Center allows members to drop in to do homework or get help with homework, and after-school classes run on different days for Sports & Games, STEAM, Art, and Cooking.
-The $40 annual membership fee covers access to all scheduled programs for a full calendar year, including the Summer Program.
+Roseville Police Activities League Programs include a Homework Center, after-school classes, Taekwondo, Boxing, a Summer Program, a Leadership Academy, and athletic programs.
+The Homework Center offers a place for members to do homework or get help with homework, and after-school classes provide unique and fun programs without requiring registration.
+The Summer Program for members ages 7–12 includes lunch, and lunch is provided for the Summer Program.

 • Ages: 7–17 years old

-• Price: There is an annual membership fee of $40.00, which includes access to all scheduled programs for a full year and the Summer Program.
+• Price: There is an annual membership fee of $40.00, which includes access to all scheduled programs for a full year, including the Summer Program

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.